fablabbcn/mdef-docs/docs/academic_year_2022_23/term_3_2022_23/mdefest_2022_23/index.md

 At the end of the sessions, you should be ready to go to the next step and start communication & logistics planning of the festival.

-## Image
-Image (personal projects if related to the course) and correct credit captions

 ## Total Duration
-Total hours of duration of the course (class hours + student work hours) 15 hours of sessions in class, 5 hours of student work
+6 weeks, Total of 15 hours of sessions in class, 5 hours of student work

 ## Structure and Phases Class by class schedule of topics and activities.

 ### Week 1

-Monday 17th April - 12:30pm - 2 pm : What is the MDEF Fest?
-Explore different event formats, approaches, and audiences based on your ideas for activities for the festival and interventions you have done during the master.
+**Monday 17th April - 12:30pm - 2 pm** : (Audrey & Julia) What is the MDEF Fest? explore different event formats, approaches, and audiences based on your ideas for activities for the festival and interventions you have done during the master.

-Thursday 20th April - 3 pm - 4:30 pm : Explore possible themes, sub-themes of the festival in relation to your personal and collaborative activities
+**Thursday 20th April - 3 pm - 4:30 pm** : (Audrey & Julia) Through a group activity, explore possible themes, sub-themes of the festival in relation to your personal and collaborative activities.

 ### Week 2

-Monday 24th April - 12:30 am - 2 pm : Explore & Map places, communities, & stakeholders where your activities can take place.
-Contact them, discuss opportunities with them.
+**Tuesday 25th April - 10:00 - 11:30 am** : (Audrey & Julia) Explore & Map places, communities, & stakeholders where your activities can take place.
+Discuss outreach methods and begin to contact stakeholders or possible collaborators.

-Thursday 27th April - 3 pm - 4:30 pm : Student Presentations & Feedback on their event ideas.
-Make a production plan based on costs, material needs, things to prepare, audience to involve, … Include perceived weakness and possible alternatives.
+**Thursday 27th April - 3 pm - 4:30 pm** : (Audrey & Julia) Student Presentations & Feedback on their event proposals.
+As a group, discuss challenges, strengths, weaknesses, and adaptations.
+Begin to make a production plan based on costs, material needs, things to prepare, & audience to involve.

 ### Week 3

-Wednesday 3rd May - 12:30 am - 2 pm : Define the General theme and find a Festival Title.
+**Wednesday 3rd May - 3:00 - 4:30 pm** : (Audrey & Julia) Through a group activity, define the general theme and find a festival title.
 Write a short description of the festival and establish different subworkgroups based on proposed collective and individual events and/or activities.

 ### Week 4

-Monday 8th May - 3 pm - 4:30 pm: In working groups work on the production of the events & formats - individuals and/or collectives
+**Monday 8th May - 3:00 - 4:30 pm**: (Audrey & Julia) In working groups, further define the production plan based on costs, material needs, chosen formats, things to prepare, and audiences to involve.

-Friday 12th May - 11 am - 12:30 am: Feedback session - present detailed individual and/or collective events and/or activities with a clear production plan.
-Focus on current weaknesses and alternatives.
+**Friday 12th May - 11:00 - 12:30 am**: (Audrey & Julia) Feedback session - present detailed individual and/or collective event and/or activities with a clear production plan.
+Focus on challenges, current weaknesses, main actions/tasks needed, & areas of improvement.

 ### Week 5

-Monday 15th May 12-14: Communication & Design Brief (Sara & Manu)
+**Monday 15th May 12-14**: Communication & Design Brief (Sara & Manu)

 ### Week 6

-Tuesday 23rd May - 10:30-12:30 - Communication and design follow up
+**Tuesday 23rd May - 10:30-12:30**: (Sara & Manu) Communication and design Follow-up

-Friday 26th May - 11 am - 12:30 am - (With Hannah) Define Calendar, Material & Equipment needs for Production, Feedback session - individuals and/or collectives
+**Friday 26th May - 11 am-12:30 am**: (Audrey, Julia & Jana) Define Calendar, Material & Equipment needs for Production & Feedback sessions with individuals and/or collectives

 ## Materials Needs